markoka101/markoka101/README.md

 ##  Quick Introduction
 I'm a full stack developer living in Brooklyn, NY.
+I am 26 years old and have been coding since my sophomore year in High School.

 ## 🛠 Skills